 Auction services: anti-competitive practices

-The CMA is investigating suspected breaches of competition law relating to the supply of auction services under Chapter I CA98 and/or Article 101 TFEU and/or Chapter II CA98 and/or Article 102 TFEU.
+Investigation into the supply of auction services under Chapter I CA98 and/or Article 101 TFEU and/or Chapter II CA98 and/or Article 102 TFEU.

 |November 2016 to May 2017||Initial investigation: information gathering, including issuing formal or informal information requests and receipt of parties’ responses|